itswadesh/anne-docs2/docs/super-admin-manual.md

 ### Stores

-- In sidebar, go to Settings → Stores.
+- In the sidebar, go to Settings → Stores.
-- Here super admin can see list of all stores.
+- Here super admin can see a list of all stores.

 ![Image](./anne/stores.png)